 - The Canadian Government has extended the federal tax deadline to June 1 for individuals.
 However, the Agency encourages individuals who expect to receive benefits under the GSTC or the Canada Child Benefit not to delay the filing of their return to ensure their entitlements for the 2020-21 benefit year are properly determined.

-- They have also allowed taxpayers to defer until after August 31 tax payments that are due after today and before September.
+- Taxpayers can defer until after August 31 tax payments that are due after today and before September.
 (Source: Government of Canada)

 - The Canada Revenue Agency will not contact any small or medium (SME) businesses to initiate any post assessment GST/HST or Income Tax audits for the next four weeks.
 For the vast majority of businesses, the Canada Revenue Agency will temporarily suspend audit interaction with taxpayers and representatives.
 (Source: Government of Canada)

 There are thousands of Canadian businesses that are immigrant-owned.
 In fact, Moving2Canada is a prime example of such an enterprise.
-However, as we all know, COVID-19 does not discrimate when it comes to who it infects and that is why the Canadian Government has introduced a number of measures today aimed at assisting businesses across Canada survive this trying and unprecedented time.
+However, as we all know, COVID-19 does not discriminate when it comes to who it infects, and that is why the Canadian Government has introduced a number of measures aimed at assisting businesses across Canada survive this trying and unprecedented time.
 Some of the most important economic assistance includes:

-- In addition, the Business Credit Availability Program (BCAP) will allow the Business Development Bank of Canada (BDC) and Export Development Canada (EDC) to provide more than $10 billion of additional support, largely targeted to small and medium-sized businesses.
+- The Business Credit Availability Program (BCAP) will allow the Business Development Bank of Canada (BDC) and Export Development Canada (EDC) to provide more than $10 billion of additional support, largely targeted to small and medium-sized businesses.
 This will be an effective tool for helping viable Canadian businesses remain resilient during these very uncertain times.
 BDC and EDC are cooperating with private sector lenders to coordinate on credit solutions for individual businesses, including in sectors such as oil and gas, air transportation and tourism.
-The near term credit available to farmers and the agri-food sector will also be increased through Farm Credit Canada.

 - Finally, the Bank of Canada also took a series of actions to support the Canadian economy during this period of economic stress, enhance the resilience of the Canadian financial system, and help ensure that financial institutions can continue to extend credit to both households and businesses.
 This included cutting the interest rate to 0.75 percent as a proactive measure in light of the negative shocks to Canada’s economy arising from the COVID-19 pandemic and the recent sharp drop in oil prices.
 (Source: Government of Canada)